p-nerd/installation-scripts/README.md

-# installation-scripts
+# installation_scripts

-Software installation script

-All necessary script for installing software.
+Scripts for installing various software and tools on ubuntu-based system